 During her playing days she was part of three Southland Conference championship squads and was named to the Southland Conference All-Tournament Team in 2006, helping take the Ladyjacks to the NCAA Tournament.
 As the setter, she helped lead SFA to an upset of Alabama for the school’s first-ever NCAA Tournament win with a 3-2 victory.

 She finished her career with nearly 1,300 assists and averaged a career-high 9.4 assists per set as a freshman in 2003.

 Prior to joining the coaching staff at SFA, Lanford served as an academic advisor at Arkansas State, a position she accepted following a stint as a graduate assistant at SFA in student services.
 She holds both a bachelor’s and master’s degree from SFA.

-Lanford and her husband Joey recently welcomed a new addition to their family, a daughter, Reese.
+Lanford and her husband Joey are the parents of a two-year-old daughter, Reese.